jonsuh/jonsuh.com/_posts/2015-04-22-need-for-speed-2.md

 1. Lossy—lowers image quality
 2. Lossless—doesn’t affect quality

 For best results I do both, and the order is important.
-First, compress images using a lossy method, such as resizing images to sizes no bigger than necessary, then exporting them at a slightly lower quality without compromising too much (i.e. I usually export JPGs at 82–92%)
+First, compress images using a lossy method, such as resizing images to sizes no bigger than necessary, then exporting them at a slightly lower quality without compromising too much (e.g. I usually export JPGs at 82–92%)

 {% include image.html src="imageoptim.jpg" caption="ImageOptim, an image optimization tool for OS X" alt="ImageOptim for OS X" async="1" padding="26.25%" %}